 Runway pavement structural design

 Runway pavement has specific structural design and maintenance requirements.
-Specialized computer software and aircraft load ratings (ALRs) and pavement design/evaluation charts are available.
+Information on pavement bearing strength reporting is available.
 The Canadian Airfield Pavement Technical Group has documentation on airport pavement structural design methods.

 Transport Canada actions